-NCDA Membership - For the position of the President Elect-Elect, this person has been an NCDA member for six consecutive years and in good standing.
-For all other position on the NCDA board, a member needs to have been a member for two consecutive years and a member in good standing.
+NCDA Membership - For the position of the President Elect-Elect and ACA Governing Rep, this person has been an NCDA member for six consecutive years and in good standing.
+For all other positions on the NCDA board, a member needs to have been a member for two consecutive years and a member in good standing.